Written by The Leap on 30 / 06 / 2015

 Don’t miss out on a trip to Nakupenda Beach, aka the beach of starfish, where you can go snorkelling to see these remarkable creatures.
 While the fishermen cook crayfish, lobster, squid and shrimp, you can relax on one of the many beach chairs with a cold drink and soak up the rays, or hire a raft and drift out to sea.
 With so many things to do in Zanzibar, it’s not surprising that the city is fast gaining reputation as one of the best destinations in East Africa.

-Sign up to do The Leap’s 10-week volunteering placement in Tanzania and you’ll get to enjoy all these wonderful cities (with the exception of Bagamoyo).
-The placement begins in Arusha, where you’ll spend a couple of days settling in and exploring the local highlights, before getting started on projects that include teaching local children, renovating schools and planting trees.
+Sign up to do program in Tanzania and you’ll get to enjoy all these wonderful cities (with the exception of Bagamoyo).
+The placement begins in Arusha for 4 weeks, where you’ll spend a couple of days settling in and exploring the local highlights, before getting started on projects that include teaching local children, working on sustainable solar projects and grass rots projects with the Maasai women.
+Spend your final week in Lake Manyara with the Maasai tribe and of course enjoying a safari.

 on 30 / 06 / 2015